luigifreda/3dmr/README.md

 * `mapping_ws` collects volumetric mapping tools integrated in our system (octomap, [voxblox](https://github.com/ethz-asl/voxblox), robot-centric [elavation mapping](https://github.com/ANYbotics/elevation_mapping)).
 * `nav_ws` collects the packages that allow path planning, trajectory control, navigation, and V-REP simulation with the tracked robots.
 * `patrolling_ws` collects our main patrolling packages imported from [3dpatrolling](https://github.com/luigifreda/3dpatrolling).
-* `exploration_ws` collects packages used for multi-robot exploration and a port of the [nbvplanner](https://github.com/ethz-asl/nbvplanner) packages (exploration for drones) to ROS noetic.
+* `exploration_ws` collects packages used for multi-robot exploration and a porting of the [nbvplanner](https://github.com/ethz-asl/nbvplanner) packages (exploration for drones) to ROS noetic.
 * `jackal_ws` collects gazebo packages and launch files for multi-robot navigation and exploration with a team of jackal robots equipped with LIDAR.
 * `pioneer_ws` collects packages used for multi-robot navigation and exploration with a team of pioneer robots equipped with RGBD cameras.
 * `teb_ws` collects the [TEB](https://github.com/rst-tu-dortmund/teb_local_planner) tools that we integrated into our system.